marksurnin/mashups-2015/02 Eloquent/README.md

-A few exercises from the Eloquent JS book.
+A few exercises from the 2nd chapter of Eloquent JS.